There are several requirements that must be fulfilled in the course of study toward a Ph.D. degree. Summarized, these are:

 Students must take written examinations in their major field and in one minor field.
 They must qualify in a second minor field by taking a minimum of two courses in that field.
 The individual subfields, under the direction of the Field Chairs, will be responsible for writing the exams and for establishing the rules governing their administration.
-All Political Theory majors that pass the written exam will also sit for an oral exam.
-In the case of other fields, the committee that reads the written exam may require an oral exam as well.

 Beyond Third Year